HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 The compute node under Master/Slave mode mainly marks the Master/Slave role via the server.xml and keepalived.conf Config File.
 High Availability Switch shall only from Master role to Slave role, and after Failover or Manual Switch of the compute node, in order to guarantee smooth Failback in case of failure with the compute node next time, it needs to make configuration of the master/slave compute node accurate via the High Availability Rebuild.

 For example, through this function it could be realized that: in case of failover with the master compute node (take 192.168.200.190 for instance), after switch to the slave compute node (take 192.168.200.191 for instance), by manual trigger of Compute Node High Availability Rebuild function, the compute node service and Master/Slave relation on the 192.168.200.190 server could be recovered, and in case of failure again with the compute node on the 192.168.200.191 server, it could failback to the 192.168.200.190 automatically.
-For details of High Availability Rebuild, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+For details of High Availability Rebuild, please refer to [HotDB Management](hotdb-management.md) document.

 #### Load-balancing of compute node